MagdalenaZda/analysis-of-frostbites/README.md

 # Analysis of Frostbite Statistics in Poland

 ## Project Overview
-This project focuses on the statistical analysis of frostbite cases in Poland.
+This project focuses on the statistical analysis of frostbite cases in Poland between 2021 and 2025 .
 The goal is to identify patterns related to demographics, severity, and seasonal trends based on regional data.

 ## Key Insights
 * The Mortality Paradox: While men account for 85% of hospitalizations, the mortality rate among women is significantly higher at 22%, compared to 13.5% for men.